Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Eager NFA Evaluation

 Each primitive event in SASE+ has an arrival timestamp, a type, and a set of attributes associated with the type.
 An attribute is a data item related to a given event type, represented by a name and a value.

 In its most basic form, a complex event definition in SASE+ is composed of three building blocks: PATTERN, WHERE and WITHIN.
-The PATTERN clause defines the primitive events we would like to detect and the operator applied to combine them into a pattern match.
-Each event is represented by a unique name and a type.
+The PATTERN clause defines the primitive events we would like to detect and the operators applied to combine them into a pattern match.
 The WHERE clause specifies constraints on the values of data attributes of the primitive events participating in the pattern.
 These constraints may be combined using Boolean expressions.
 Finally, the WITHIN clause defines a time window over the entire pattern, specifying the maximal allowed time interval between the arrivals of the primitive events.

-As an example, consider the pattern from Example 1.
+As an example, consider the pattern from Example 1.1.
 One possible representation of this complex event is:

 Here, we define three event types for stocks with identifiers \textit{A}, \textit{B} and \textit{C}.
 Every primitive event represents a value of a respective stock at some point in time.
 Since a fixed order on stock price reports is defined, the sequence (SEQ) operator is to be used.
 We assume that a numerical attribute \textit{price} is assigned to each event.\textit{ skip\_till\_any\_match} denotes the event selection strategy as presented in Section \ref{sec:Introduction}.